Scooter Saga, Part IV

 • Traction control

-• Always-on LED lights (front and rear)
+• Always-on LED lights, front and rear

-And some convenience features, too:
+And some comfort and convenience features, too:

 • Digital dashboard